sshahram/password-generator/README.md

 # Password Generator

-The main purpose of this project is to create a "password generator tool" that can generate password randomely based on users' criteria.
+The main purpose of this project is to create a "password generator tool" that can generate passwords randomly based on users' criteria.

 ## Task List